letscoordinate/letscoordinate.github.io/index.md

 To perform their duties, a TSO/RSC operator has to interact with multiple TSO/RSC processes (perform actions, watch for alerts, coordinate decisions etc.) at the same time which can prove difficult if there are too many of them.

-The idea is to send relevant notifications to operator only when their attention are needed or if they should take care about the process.
+The idea is to send relevant notifications to operators when their attention is needed and this to help them to focus on the most critical points to make the best decisions.
 Additionnaly, aggregate all the notifications from these different processes into a single screen and to allow operators to act on them if needed.